 CRNA Program Requirements

 A Bachelor’s degree in nursing or in an appropriate discipline.

-License as a Registered Nurse (RN) in the states of Kansas and Missouri, or be eligible for licensure in MO, KS, NE, and OK.
+License as a Registered Nurse (RN) in the states of Kansas and OK.
 Must obtain Kansas license by Feb 28 of the year entering the program, all other licenses will be obtained during the program as experiences require them.

 Two years experience as a registered nurse with a minimum 1 year of recent, full-time experience in ICU.
 The one year of ICU experience must be completed prior to the official enrollment date.